 Read the form carefully and ask questions if anything is not clear.

-- You will need to stop eating and drinking for about 8 hours before the test.
-Generally
+You will need to stop eating and drinking for about 8 hours before the test.
+You should

 over-the-counter medicines, and herbal supplements.
 You may need to stop taking these

 Based on your medical condition, your provider may request other specific preparation.

 Follow any other instructions your provider gives you to get ready.